 - Swan, Annie, 'Emigration: A solution', in The Outsiders: A Sketch of Salvation Army Social Work, 1905-1906 - Nicol, Alex M (Commissioner), 'The New Emigration', in Sketches of The Salvation Army Social Work, Christmas 1906 - McKenzie, F A, 'Our Emigration Work.
 I.-Exodus.
 The Emigrant Ship on the Mersey', and Blathwayt, Raymond, 'Our Emigration Work.
 II.-General Booth's Emigration Scheme', in Selected Papers on the Social Work of The Salvation Army, 1907 - McKenzie, F A, 'The Salvation Army as an Empire Builder', in Waste Humanity, Winter 1908-1909 - Railton, G S, 'The 350,000 Unwanteds' and 'English Widows with Children', in Forward Against Misery, 1912-1913 Balance Sheets and Statements of Account for the Darkest England Fund (1904 onwards).
 [IFD/2/2/3/1] Include the Emigration Department.

 Papers of William Booth Pamphlet.
 What is to be Done with Brown? by General Booth, (International Headquarters of The Salvation Army: London, [1906]).
 [PWB/6/1/21] An appeal for funds for assisting emigration.
 Includes endorsements of Salvation Army emigration by newspapers and public figures and statistics from the Emigration Offices for the year ending 30 September 1906.
 Records of Hadleigh Farm Colony Application to the Immigration Department and Farmers' Employment Bureau, Canada, c1909.
 [HFC/1/2/3] Records of The Salvation Army International Congress Committee Souvenir and guide for 'The Congress of Nations 1914'.
 [CC/4/3] Includes an article entitled 'Emigration-New Method'.
+Papers of the Tucker family Samuel Tucker (1881-1946) worked in the Emigration Department from 1905 to 1914 and in 1906 was tasked with opening its Glasgow branch.
+The family's papers include an incomplete letter from William Booth to an unnamed shipping company concerning the conveyance of batches of emigrants to New Zealand [TUC/2/1/5] and a copy of The Surplus [TUC/3/3/4].
 PUBLISHED SOURCES Salvation Army periodicals The most directly relevant Salvation Army periodical is: